wqking/eventpp/readme.md

 // The namespace is eventpp
 // The first template parameter int is the event type,
+// the event type can be any type such as std::string, int, etc.
-// the second is the prototype of the listener. eventpp::EventDispatcher<int, void ()> dispatcher;
+// The second is the prototype of the listener. eventpp::EventDispatcher<int, void ()> dispatcher;

 // Add a listener.
 As the type of dispatcher,